 Calculations related to the SDG 3

-No specific calculation method used for the project value, the estimation of project situation is made based on Monitoring Survey:
+The monitoring of SDG 3 is made through a qualitative auto-evaluation of the sample families during the annual monitoring survey and thus no specific calculation method used for calculating the SDG 3 outcomes:

 Monitoring Survey studies qualitatively the smoke levels, itchy eyes and respiratory problems in the project scenario in comparison with the baseline scenario.
 The sample of project households were asked to evaluate if they experience less, more or the same amount of smoke, itchy eyes and respiratory problems as before the project.